DISC Profiles for New Zealand

 How to Use DISC in New Zealand and Anywhere

-Once a group or team have their DISC Profiles the idea is to use the insights and tips they provide as individuals and teams in every day situations at work.
+Once a group have their DISC Profiles the idea is to use the insights and tips they provide in every day situations at work.

 This means everyone needs to know their own profile and know or be able to easily check the DISC types of their co-workers.